Diane S. Sykes

-Diane Schwerm Sykes (née Diane Elizabeth Schwerm; born December 23, 1957) is an American jurist and lawyer who serves as the chief judge of the U.S. Court of Appeals for the Seventh Circuit.
+Diane Schwerm Sykes (née Diane Elizabeth Schwerm; born December 23, 1957) is an American jurist and lawyer who serves as a senior United States circuit judge of the U.S. Court of Appeals for the Seventh Circuit.
 She served as a justice of the Wisconsin Supreme Court from 1999 to 2004.

-Early life
+Early life and education

+Sykes father, Gerald Schwerm, was Brown Deer village manager and later director of Milwaukee County Public Works, overseeing major public works projects, including an expansion of Mitchell International Airport.
+Her mother, Joyce Hanrahan Schwerm, was a guidance counselor at Shorewood High School who died at 59.
+She is of German and Irish ancestry.
 Sykes graduated from Brown Deer High School in 1976 and then earned a Bachelor of Science degree in journalism at Northwestern University in 1980, and a Juris Doctor at Marquette University Law School in 1984.
 Between college and law school she worked as a reporter for The Milwaukee Journal.

 Legal career

 After law school, from 1984 to 1985, Sykes clerked for Judge Terence T. Evans of the United States District Court for the Eastern District of Wisconsin.
 From 1985 to 1992, she worked in private practice as a litigator for Whyte & Hirschboeck, a medium-sized law firm in Milwaukee.
 Sykes won election to a newly created trial judge seat on the Milwaukee County Circuit Court in 1992, serving in the misdemeanor, felony, and civil divisions.

 She left the trial court in 1999 when she was appointed to the Wisconsin Supreme Court, to fill a vacancy for Justice Donald W. Steinmetz.
-After being appointed to the Wisconsin Supreme Court, she was elected to the Supreme Court in April 2000, defeating Louis B. Butler, who was later appointed to the Wisconsin Supreme Court by Governor Jim Doyle in 2004.
+After being appointed to the Wisconsin Supreme Court, she was elected to the Supreme Court in April 2000, defeating Louis B. Butler, who was later appointed to the Wisconsin Supreme Court by Wisconsin Governor Jim Doyle in 2004.

 Federal judicial service

 President George W. Bush nominated Sykes to a seat on the United States Court of Appeals for the Seventh Circuit on November 14, 2003.
 The Senate Judiciary Committee approved her nomination by a 14–5 vote on March 11, 2004.
-The United States Senate confirmed her on June 24, 2004 by a 70–27 vote.
+The United States Senate confirmed her on June 24, 2004, by a 70–27 vote.
 She received her commission on July 1, 2004.
 She became Chief Judge on July 3, 2020.

-In 2005, President George W. Bush seriously considered nominating Sykes to succeed Sandra Day O'Connor on the Supreme Court of the United States.
+In 2005, President Bush seriously considered nominating Sykes to succeed Sandra Day O'Connor on the Supreme Court of the United States.
 In 2017, Sykes was on President Donald Trump's list of potential Supreme Court justices.

 On June 7, 2017, Rep. Louie Gohmert of Texas's 1st congressional district commented on her conservative judicial philosophy: "There are only two reliable originalists on the Seventh Circuit, Michael Kanne and Diane Sykes."

+In March 2025, Sykes wrote to President Donald Trump that she would take senior status, effective October 1.